DVANH0302/CNN_for_digit_classifier/README.md

 ## Model Performance

-Your model has achieved an impressive ranking within the top 20% of similar digit classification projects.
-This indicates the effectiveness and efficiency of your implementation.
+The model has achieved an impressive ranking within the top 20% of similar digit classification projects.
+This indicates the effectiveness and efficiency of my implementation.

 ## Installation